 - Mobile Order: Yes

-Guests visiting the Milk Stand have a chance to taste both the blue milk from the older Star Wars films and the green milk from The Last Jedi.
-As unappealing Luke made the later one seem, I promise you that drinking them in Galaxy’s Edge is going to be a much more pleasant experience.
+The Milk Stand in Star Wars Galaxy’s Edge is where you have a chance to taste both the blue milk.
+As unappealing Luke made the green milk seem, I promise you that drinking them in Galaxy’s Edge is a much more pleasant experience.

 Dining Plan (WDW):